chainspace/chainspace-go/kv/README.md

 Building the Key Value store
 ---------------

-Build the docker image for your contracts, you can do this using the makefile at the root of the repository:
+Build the docker image for your contracts.
+You can do this using the makefile at the root of the repository:

 ```
 $ make contract
 ```
 In the future chainspace will pull the docker image directly from a docker registry according to which contract is being run.
-At present during development we've simply hard-coded in a dummy contract inside a Docker container we've made.
+At present (during development) we've simply hard-coded in a dummy contract inside a Docker container we've made.

 Next, run the script `script/run-sharding-testnet`.
 ```